Ford Overdrive Light Flashing (7 Reasons With Troubleshoot)

 Is flashing overdrive light an issue?

 Flash overdrive lights are continuously blinking, or turning on and off at a specific interval is a problem.
-If it turns on and remains on consistently, generally, it is not a problem.

 What to do when O/D Light is Flashing?